Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-p12.md

 ### Build our wallet (p12)

-nodectl will now help us through the process of creating our Node's wallet and authentication requirements.
+nodectl will now help us through the process of creating our node's wallet and authentication requirements.
 This is necessary to join the Hypergraph/metagraph via authentication, sign validation proofs, and collect rewards for work accomplished on the Hypergraph/metagraph.

 We will start by providing a name of our `p12` file.